performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 The ``pmcd.conf`` File
 ^^^^^^^^^^^^^^^^^^^^^^

-pmcd.conf fileWhen the PMCD is invoked, it reads its configuration file, which is ``${PCP_PMCDCONF_PATH}``.
+When the PMCD is invoked, it reads its configuration file, which is ``${PCP_PMCDCONF_PATH}``.
 This file contains entries that specify the PMDAs used by this instance of the PMCD and which metrics are covered by these PMDAs.
 Also, you may specify access control rules